HearthSim/kettle-design/rfc/kettle-new.md

 Bit X | Name | Description
 :----: | --- | ---
-0	| Request flag | Makes the distinction between request/response packets.
+0	| Response flag | Makes the distinction between request/response packets.
 1	| Valid flag | Makes the distinction between valid/invalid requests (only applicable within response packets).
-2	| Partial flag | Makes the distinction between partial/complete packets.
+2	| Complete flag | Makes the distinction between partial/complete packets.
 3	| *Reserved* |

 The payload types and flags are strongly linked, always process both together like a tuple!
+The value of a flag is 0 when it's UNSET, 1 when SET.

-### Request flag
+### Response flag

 **The flag is 0 for requests, 1 for responses.**

 Each packet type is an indication for at least one explicit payload structure and one (or less) implicit payload structure: the empty payload.
 Explicit structures are defined for performing a request **OR** a response for their corresponding packet type.
-Implicit payload structures are usefull when performing a request, since most of the time there is no data which needs to be provided (like a HTTP GET request).
+Implicit payload structures are useful when performing a request, since most of the time there is no data which needs to be provided (like a HTTP GET request).

+It's considered an error when the empty payload is expected by the received and the Kettle Header holds a payload size greater than 0.

 > In rare cases it's possible that the same payload structure can be useful for both request and response packet types.

 ### Valid flag

 **The flag is 0 for a valid request, 1 for an invalid request.**
-> This flag only matters when the Request flag is UNSET!
+> This flag only matters when the Response flag is SET!

-Endpoints indicate if the received request was malformed by returning a packet with this flag set.
-The endpoint is not obligated to send back why and can leave the [Size](#size_high_low) of the packet at 0.
+Endpoints indicate if the received request was malformed by returning a response packet with this flag set.
+The endpoint is not obligated to send back why a request was invalid, but the general suggestion is to always do this, and can leave the Payload Size of the packet at 0 bytes.

 **IF** a size is set, the default error payload structure for the reserved block is used to decode the payload.

-### Partial flag
+### Complete flag

 **The flag is 0 indicating a partial packet, 1 for a complete packet.**

 The core protocol is not responsible for splitting up payloads to fit the maximum amount of bytes.
 It does however support an indication to the implementer that a Kettle packet is only partially sent.
-The endpoint can be sure a Kettle packet is completely received when this flag is SET.
+The endpoint can be sure all data for a Kettle Packet is transmitted when this flag is SET.

 The payload **MUST ALWAYS BE** a valid UTF-8 JSON encoded object.
-The implementor itself is responsible for correctly splitting up it's payload contents if splitting is performed!
+The implementor itself is responsible for correctly splitting up it's payload contents!

 ## Size [High + Low]

 - Identifies how many **bytes** are used to encode the payload.

 The size part of the Kettle header can hold a value up to 65536 (exclusive) bytes, which is a value around the maximum MTU for systems following the IPv4 and v6 protocols.
-Since the header has (always) and encoded size of 4 bytes, we allow the payload to have a maximum size of 65536-4 bytes.
-The maximum payload size becomes 65532 bytes or FF-FC.
+Since the header has (always) an encoded size of 4 bytes, we allow the payload to have a maximum size of (65536-4) bytes per packet.
+The maximum payload size becomes 65532, or FF-FC, bytes.

 > The payload is allowed to have a size of 0 bytes!
-This means the next Kettle Packet will follow right after the Kettle Header.
+This means the next Kettle Packet will follow right after the current Kettle Header.

 ## Payload

 The payload holds the actual data being transmitted to endpoints.
 The payload must be an UTF-8 representation of a valid JSON object.

-The structure of the payload is indicated by the [Packet Identifier](#packet_identifier).
+The structure of the payload is indicated by the Packet Identifier.
 Each block owner must provide schema's for each payload structure it encodes into block addresses.

 > Even though the packet examples in this document have a prettified representation, the newline characters should not be sent between endpoints!